forest-snow/CMSC828L/Problem Set 2/README.md

 * Mixing Jupyter noteboks with the report in a .pdf *is* allowed, and is preferred to including the report only in the jupyter notebook

+* *Your code will be run in the PS2 directory in the git repo*, not the individual dataset directory, adress your file references accordingly

 # Other Notes

 * Each folder includes the original data, and my processing code (which contains the original data source)